- When does my continuing education reporting period begin and end?

 - Should I keep documentation of my continuing education (CE) hours?

-- If I’m a LEED Green Associate and later become a LEED AP, will my continuing education (CE) hours transfer over?
+- If I’m a LEED Green Associate and later earn a LEED AP with specialty credential, will my continuing education (CE) hours transfer over?

 When does my continuing education reporting period begin and end?